mrisen/inet-showcases/wireless/coexistence/doc/index.rst

    :end-at: channelNumber
    :language: ini

-.. note:: The channel number is set to 8, because in INET's 802.11 model, the channels are numbered from 0, so that this setting corresponds to Wifi channel 9.
+.. note:: The channel number is set to 8, because in INET's 802.11 model, the channels are numbered from 0, so that this setting corresponds to Wifi Channel 9.

 The WPAN hosts are configured to have an :ned:`Ieee802154NarrowbandInterface`, with a :ned:`Ieee802154NarrowbandDimensionalRadio`.
 As in the case of the Wifi hosts,